When enlisting in the Air Force, all new recruits are able to select a job, called Air Force Specialty Codes, or AFSC’s.

 8. Special Mission Aviator (1A9X1)

-What They Do: They operate aircraft for special missions as assigned, such as special operations, combat rescue, personnel recovery, nuclear security, domestic security, fire-fighting, flight test, and distinguished visitor transport.
+What They Do: They work aboard aircraft for special missions as assigned, such as special operations, combat rescue, personnel recovery, nuclear security, domestic security, fire-fighting, flight test, and distinguished visitor transport.

 9. Cyber Warfare Operations (1B4X1)

-What They Do: They manage all cyber-related operations in garrison and deployed locations.
+What They Do: They manage all cyber-related operations on base and in deployed locations.
 This includes offensive and defensive cyberspace operations, command and control of cyberspace forces, and deconfliction of cyber-related assets.

 10. Aviation Resource Management (1C0X2)

-What They Do: They manage all scheduling, standardization and evaluation, flying and ground training, aviation flight records, parachutist jump records, and squadron operations.
+What They Do: They manage all aircrew scheduling, manage the USAF standardization and evaluation program for flight personnel, and plan and schedule flight and ground training.
+They manage aviation flight records, parachutist jump records, and squadron operations.

 Related Article – Military Alphabet: Printable PDF, Flash Cards, Chart, and Quiz